 (4) The wool fibers are all intact and the body of the owl is formed.

-(1) Mark the eyes position somewhere at the middle span of the body.
-I used thread spool to draw the circles.
+- (1) Mark the eyes position somewhere in the middle span of the body.
+I used a thread spool to draw the circles.

-(2) Loosen up some off white wool and roll into a circle.
-Make 2 with an approximate equal amount of wool.
+(2) Loosen up some off-white wool and roll into a circle.
+Make 2 with an approximately equal amount of wool.